-In November 2014, the Company announced that the Board of Directors authorized the repurchase of up to \$500 million of its Class A Common Stock ("November 2014 Stock Plan").
-Remaining availability pursuant to the November 2014 Stock Plan was \$500.0 million as of January 31, 2015.
+In November 2014, the Company's Board of Directors authorized the repurchase of up to \$500 million of the Company's Class A Common Stock under an open-ended stock plan ("November 2014 Stock Plan").
+This authorization permited the Company to repurchase its Class A Common Stock in the open market, pursuant to preset trading plans meeting the requirements of Rule 10b5-1 under the Securities Exchange Act of 1934 or through privately negotiated transactions.
+The authorization had no expiration date.
+There was no remaining availability pursuant to the November 2014 Stock Plan as of January 30, 2016.

-Reference is made to the discussion in "Note 9.
-Stockholders' Equity" in the "Notes to Consolidated Financial Statements" in Item 8 of this Report on Form 10-K, which information is incorporated by reference herein.
+Reference is made to the discussion in Note 9 in the "Notes to Consolidated Financial Statements" in Item 8 of this Annual Report, which information is incorporated by reference herein.